The 40-Year-Old Virgin: Production

-Filming for The 40-Year-Old Virgin started on January 17, 2005, and wrapped on April 1, 2005.
+Filming began on January 17, 2005, and wrapped on April 1, 2005.
 The movie was shot in parts of California, including Studio City, Los Angeles, and San Fernando Valley's Ventura Boulevard.
 Lyle Workman composed the film's score while Jack N. Green and Brent White respectively served as its cinematographer and editor.
 Production was halted by Universal Pictures after the first week, due to concerns that the physical appearance of Carell's character resembled that of a serial killer, and that the early footage was not funny.
 Paul Rudd was criticized for being overweight and the studio was unhappy with how Apatow treated the project like an independent film.
 Apatow initially had a supporting role in mind for Jason Segel that Universal refused to allow.
 Because of the accidental deaths of fish used in The 40-Year-Old Virgin, the American Humane Association withheld its "no animals were harmed..." disclaimer.

 Seven test screenings were held for the film prior to entering theaters, with each costing approximately $10,000.
 It was initially considered "uncomfortably dirty, and not all that funny" before Apatow reduced the amount of pornography shown.
 Malco once pleaded for him to cut his scenes, fearing what would happen following its release and insisting: "My mom is an ordained minister, bro, cut me out of the movie, please.
 I'm serious."
 This request was declined because Apatow found Malco funny.
 He was surprised to find out his mother ended up taking "all of her church friends to see it, multiple times", and stated The 40-Year-Old Virgin "changed my career" by leading to more subsequent job offers without prior auditions.
 Jay was initially conceived as "a preppy, fraternity boy" before Malco's audition prompted him to be reworked into a "streetwise, trash-talking womanizer".
 He liked how the character "actually learns his own life lessons along with Andy" and called him the main character's "sexual antithesis".
+Kevin Hart had previously auditioned for the role, which Apatow did not feel suited him, thinking they "needed someone who was more of a lothario" and was not convinced he "looked like someone who would get more women than Romany Malco".
+This led to Hart being cast as a customer instead.